Skip to content

 let ship (order: UnshippedOrder) (address: string) : ShippedOrder =

-// => Can only ship unshipped orders
+// => Input type enforces: only unshipped orders can ship

-// => MUST provide address
+// => MUST provide address (non-optional)

 { Id = order.Id; ShippingAddress = address }